GArysTrousers/mega-session/README.md

     return response;
 }

-// To log user out in a route: event.locals.sessionId = null
+// To logout a user in a route: event.locals.sessionId = null
 ```